Shaurav43/Udacity-projects/README.md

 ## Project Summary

-The project is a animal trading card
+The project is an animal trading card.

 ## Main technologies